 \subsection{Neural Code Representation with Code Structure}

-Recently, there have been notable advancements in neural code representation methods that leverage code structure such as AST have been proposed and achieved strong performance \cite{shi2022evaluation,tao2021evaluation,wang2021cocosum}.
-For example, MMAN \cite{WanSSXZ0Y19} uses a multi-modal attention fusion layer to fuse the representations of AST and CFG.
-ASTNN \cite{zhang2019novel} and CAST \cite{shi2021cast} split a large AST into a sequence of small statement trees, and encodes the statement trees to vectors by capturing the lexical and syntactical knowledge of statements.
-TBCAA \cite{chen2019capturing} leverages a tree-based convolution network over API-enhanced ASTs.
+Recently, there have been notable advancements in neural code representation methods that leverage code structure, particularly Abstract Syntax Trees (AST), yielding impressive performance \cite{alon2020structural, sun2020treegen, bui2021treecaps, kim2021code, peng2021integrating, hellendoorn2019global, allamanis2021self, georgiev2022heat,ma2023capturing,du2023pre}.
+MMAN \cite{WanSSXZ0Y19} incorporates a multi-modal attention fusion layer to combine AST and Control Flow Graph (CFG) representations.
+ASTNN \cite{zhang2019novel} and CAST \cite{shi2021cast} segment large ASTs into sequences of smaller statement trees, encoding them into vectors by capturing the lexical and syntactical information of each statement.
+TBCAA \cite{chen2019capturing} employs a tree-based convolution network over API-enhanced ASTs.
 UniXcoder \cite{guo2022unixcoder} leverages both AST and code comments to enrich code representation.
-GraphCodeBERT \cite{iclr_graphcodebert} utilizes variable relations extracted from ASTs in its pre-training tasks.
-In our work, we specifically aim to capture and model the structural information of the long code.
+GraphCodeBERT \cite{iclr_graphcodebert} incorporates variable relations extracted from ASTs in its pre-training tasks.
+In our work, we specifically aim to capture and model the structural information present in long code snippets.

-\subsection{Transformer for long text}
+\subsection{Transformer for Long Text}

-In the field of natural language processing, the approaches to scale up attention and improve original Transformer for long text can be broadly divided into two categories: scaling up attention and enhancing the original Transformer model, and aggregation methods.
-The first category includes four main approaches: sparse attention \cite{child2019generating, correia2019adaptively, beltagy2020longformer, kitaev2019reformer, roy2021efficient, ainslie2020etc}, recurrence \cite{dai2019transformer}, hierarchical mechanisms \cite{zhang2019hibert}, and compressed attention \cite{ye2019bp, guo2019star}.
-Sparse Attention limits each token to attend to a subset of the other tokens.
-Recurrence incorporates elements of recurrent neural networks into Transformer models to lengthen their attention span.
-Hierarchical Mechanisms model long input text hierarchically from sentences to paragraphs.
-Compressed Attention selectively compresses certain parts of the input.
+The application of Transformer models for long text can be broadly divided into two categories: scaling up attention and enhancing the original Transformer model, and aggregation methods.
+The first category includes four main approaches: sparse attention \cite{child2019generating, correia2019adaptively, beltagy2020longformer, kitaev2019reformer, roy2021efficient, ainslie2020etc, jiang2020long, gunther2023jina}, recurrence \cite{dai2019transformer}, hierarchical mechanisms \cite{zhang2019hibert, gao2022long}, and compressed attention \cite{ye2019bp, guo2019star}.
+Sparse attention restricts each token to attend to only a subset of other tokens.
+Recurrence integrates recurrent neural network elements into Transformer models to extend their attention span.
+Hierarchical mechanisms model long input text hierarchically, from sentences to paragraphs.
+Compressed attention selectively compresses specific parts of the input.

 The second category, aggregation methods, involves aggregating multiple passage scores or representations for a long document.
 For instance, \citet{wang2019multi} proposed a multi-passage BERT model to globally normalize answer scores across all passages in the question answer task.
 In the context of document ranking, SMITH \cite{yang2020beyond} learns a document representation through hierarchical sentence representation aggregation.
 PARADE \cite{li2020parade} employs Max, CNN, Attention, and Transformer to aggregate the passage representations. \citet{tsujimura2023contextualized} uses a sliding window method to manage long input sequences in the context of medical Named Entity Recognition tasks.